 HIV drug treatment works very well for most children and starting it early will keep HIV from causing more damage to your child's body.
-The World Health Organization (WHO) recommends that all children living with HIV below five years of age receive HIV drugs, regardless of their CD4 count.
-The WHO also suggests that all children five years of age or older who have CD4 counts less than 500 receive HIV treatment.
+The World Health Organization (WHO) recommends that all children living with HIV receive HIV drugs, regardless of their CD4 count.
+The WHO also suggests that starting HIV drugs be a priority in all children younger than two years of age; children younger than five years of age with AIDS-defining conditions or a CD4 count of 750 or lower; and children five years of age and older with AIDS-defining conditions or a CD4 count of 350 or lower.
 The WHO treatment guidelines can be found here.

 The DHHS has also put together a set of pediatric treatment guidelines that recommend when children should start medications and which ones they should take.
 Based on the results of recent research, the DHHS now recommends that children of all ages take HIV drugs, regardless of CD4 count, viral load, or clinical symptoms.

 Once treatment is started, it is important that your child be checked regularly to make sure that the HIV drugs are working well and not causing any serious side effects.
 Work with your pediatrician to keep a close eye on your child’s growth, development, and lab tests (such as viral load and CD4 counts).
 If you see problems, you may need to talk with your child’s HIV provider about changing to different HIV drugs.
-It is also important to ask your child if he or she is experiencing any pain.
-Staying aware of how your child is feeling will help you to know if he or she has become ill or is experiencing side effects.
+It is also important to ask your child if they are experiencing any pain.
+Staying aware of how your child is feeling will help you to know if they have become ill or are experiencing side effects.